-Successful Wrongful Death Claim
+Successful Wrongful Death Claim After a Car Wreck

 In general, wrongful death claims require two things to succeed:

 The accident must be caused by someone other than the victim.
 That may be the driver of the car the deceased person was riding in, or the driver of another car.
 The other person must have been acting negligently by driving poorly, or else a defective automobile design can be proved.

 There must be enough assets for a recoverable legal claim.
 Sadly, many car accident deaths that clearly result from negligent driving go uncompensated because there simply is no money or assets with which to compensate the victim’s family.
 Successful attorneys in wrongful death cases are skilled at finding assets in the form of homeowner’s insurance policies or business policies.

 In most cases of fatal car accidents, the employer or insurance company representing the party at fault immediately begins a plan to defend the insured or the employee who was at fault.
 If your loved one was the victim of a fatal car accident, the insurance company representing the party at fault is not interested in compensating you.
 Immediate investigation by an experienced wrongful death attorney is essential to countering the actions of the other party’s employer or insurance company.

-Car accidents that lead to civil claims fall under the purview of personal injury law, and personal injury law hinges on the legal concept of negligence.
+Vehicle collisions that lead to civil claims fall under the purview of personal injury law, and personal injury law hinges on the legal concept of negligence.
 To prove negligence, an injured plaintiff must demonstrate: